argoproj/argo-rollouts/docs/plugins.md

         - "debug"
 ```

-As you can see there is a field called `name:` under both each plugin type.
+As you can see there is a field called `name:` under each plugin type.
 This is the first place where your
 end users will need to configure the name of the plugin.
 The second `location` is either in the rollout object or the analysis
 template which you can see the examples below.
 The third `args` holds the command line arguments of the plugin.